2020-2021 Graduate Catalog [ARCHIVED CATALOG]

 You can find additional information about pre-licensure distance education requirements in individual states, visit the National Council of State Boards of Nursing (NCSBN): https://www.ncsbn.org/671.htm.

 The College of Nursing offers certificates for nurses who need additional training.
 A master’s degree in nursing is required for admission.
 This graduate certificate prepares advanced practice nurses for a career as a Family Nurse Practitioner.
 Advanced practice nursing involves the delivery of care, management of resources, interdisciplinary collaboration, and application of technology, information systems, knowledge, and critical thinking.
 The total credit hours will vary depending on the student’s academic record, clinical experience, and objectives.
-Students must complete a minimum of 12 credit hours.
+Students must complete a minimum of 12 graduate credit hours.
 Certificate coursework must be completed within 2 years of admission.
 Contact the Assistant Dean, Graduate Studies for more information.

 Graduate Certificate Type